The following page is a two column layout. Page sections are identified with headers. The footer contains update and contact information.

 The University of Nebraska-Lincoln is a comprehensive research university with an extraordinary interest in undergraduate learning and teaching excellence.
 That means you’ll take classes from faculty who create new knowledge.
 Undergraduates at UNL can participate with faculty in real-world research and creative activities on topics of their choice.
 And UNL faculty are excellent teachers committed to student success.

-Over 24,000 students are enrolled in UNL’s nine colleges: Agricultural Sciences and Natural Resources, Architecture, Arts and Sciences, Business Administration, Education and Human Sciences, Engineering, Hixson-Lied Fine and Performing Arts, Journalism and Mass Communications, and Law.
+Nearly 24,500 students are enrolled in UNL’s nine colleges: Agricultural Sciences and Natural Resources, Architecture, Arts and Sciences, Business Administration, Education and Human Sciences, Engineering, Hixson-Lied Fine and Performing Arts, Journalism and Mass Communications, and Law.

 UNL’s City Campus is adjacent to Lincoln’s downtown business district; its East Campus lies two miles northeast of City Campus.
 UNL’s Institute of Agriculture and Natural Resources, from its headquarters on East Campus, extends the University’s services to all Nebraskans through its statewide research and extension programs.